 I completed a drilling training with an external provider to be effective and relevant in my recommendations after I joined Perenco.
 This training has been enriched over time through experience acquired on the field, specific to each subsidiary and each site.

 The HSE team is composed of five people and fully integrated into operations: this makes it truly effective.
 We participate in all the preparation phases of the various operations, including those involving suppliers.
 We work directly with sites, onshore and off-shore: HSE audit, practical monitoring, and technical assistance on Health and Environment topics.
-We are also involved in preparing specific operations such as setting-up helicopter operations, or optimising crew changes.

 We re-read, comment and produce operational procedures and risk analyses and we work with operations on setting-up SIMPOS matrix, for those operations that are allowed to be conducted simultaneously, particularly as part of drilling projects - as any co-activity generates additional risks.